-You can grow hundreds of dollars worth of fresh organic vegetables by following our home free garden design plans.>
+You can grow hundreds of dollars worth of fresh organic vegetables by following our free garden design plans.

 So, why have a garden?
 Because you can get maximum nutrition (and great tasting veggies) from your back yard by following our super-healthy free garden design plans.
 And (bonus) we estimate the value of food produced by your super-nutrition home vegetable garden to be several hundred dollars!

-Here's a garden that will give you maximum nutrition in a small space.
+Here's a free garden design plan that will give you maximum nutrition in a small space.
 How did we select these veggies for the super nutrition garden?
 Our criteria:

 Here’s the lowdown on the star veggies in the super nutrition home vegetable garden plan: